CharonDefalt/python-keylogger/README.md

 2 : install python pyinstaller after installing you must run this command "pyinstaller Hello.py"

+3 : pyinstaller --onefile your_script.py -> Replace your_script.py with the name of your Python script.

+Executable Output: After the process is complete, you'll find a dist folder in your script's directory.
+Inside the dist folder, there will be an executable file with the same name as your script (without the .py extension).
+This is the standalone .exe file that you can distribute and run on Windows machines.

-3 : install python nuitka after installing you must run this command "python -m nuitka YOURFILE.py"
+4 : install python nuitka after installing you must run this command "python -m nuitka YOURFILE.py"

 # About the new 2 files i added